Royal Rumble (2015)

-The 2015 Royal Rumble was a professional wrestling event produced by WWE.
-It was the 28th annual Royal Rumble and took place on January 25, 2015, at the Wells Fargo Center in Philadelphia, Pennsylvania, marking the second Royal Rumble held at this venue after the 2004 event, when it was formerly known as Wachovia Center; the arena changed its name to Wells Fargo Center in 2010.
-The event aired via pay-per-view (PPV) and livestreaming, which made it the first Royal Rumble to livestream on the WWE Network, which launched in February 2014.
-As has been customary since 1993, the Royal Rumble match winner received a world championship match at that year's WrestleMania.
-For the 2015 event, the winner received a match for the WWE World Heavyweight Championship at WrestleMania 31.
+The 2015 Royal Rumble was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
+It was the 28th annual Royal Rumble event and took place on January 25, 2015, at the Wells Fargo Center in Philadelphia, Pennsylvania, which was the second Royal Rumble event held at the venue, after 2004 when it was known as Wachovia Center.
+The event was based around the men's Royal Rumble match, a modified 30-man battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time and the winner received a WWE World Heavyweight Championship match at WrestleMania 31.

 Six matches were contested at the event, including one on the Kickoff pre-show.
-In the main event, Roman Reigns won the 2015 Royal Rumble match by last eliminating Rusev.
+The main event was the 2015 Royal Rumble match, which was won by Roman Reigns, who last eliminated Rusev.
 Also on the event's card, The Usos (Jey Uso and Jimmy Uso) defeated The Miz and Damien Mizdow to retain the WWE Tag Team Championship, while WWE World Heavyweight Champion Brock Lesnar successfully defended his title against Seth Rollins and John Cena in a triple threat match in the penultimate match.

-Like the previous year's event, the 2015 Royal Rumble was marred by a strongly negative audience reaction to the Royal Rumble match, which was won by Roman Reigns.
+Like the previous year's event, the 2015 Royal Rumble was marred by a strongly negative audience reaction to the Royal Rumble match and its winner Roman Reigns.
 However, the WWE World Heavyweight Championship triple threat match received high praise from critics and fans.
-The event received 145,000 buys (excluding WWE Network views), down from the previous year's 467,000 buys.
+This was also the first Royal Rumble to livestream on the WWE Network, which launched in February 2014.
+The event received 145,000 pay-per-view buys (excluding WWE Network views), down from the previous year's 467,000 buys.